cadoraghese/proSR/README.md

-Davide Spinelli edit for the ADL course
+Davide Spinelli's fork for the ADL course

 # ProSR